-4. Bare ground from Ecological Site Description or other studies (rock, litter, lichen, moss, plant canopy are not bare ground): Bare ground is less than 5% occurring as small (less than 2 inches in diameter), scattered, disconnected patches.
-Slickspots of varying size can occur in complex with this site and will be mostly bare ground with sparse, salt-tolerant vegetation.
+4. Bare ground from Ecological Site Description or other studies (rock, litter, lichen, moss, plant canopy are not bare ground): Bare ground ranges from 5 to 15%.
+Bare ground patches would be relatively small (less than 6 inches in diameter) and disconnected.
 5. Number of gullies and erosion associated with gullies: Active gullies are not expected on this site.
-6. Extent of wind scoured, blowouts and/or depositional areas: No wind-scoured or depositional areas expected on this site.
-7. Amount of litter movement (describe size and distance expected to travel): Plant litter movement not expected.
-8. Soil surface (top few mm) resistance to erosion (stability values are averages - most sites will show a range of values): Stability class expected to average averages 5 or greater.
-9. Soil surface structure and SOM content (include type of structure and A-horizon color and thickness): Use soil series description for depth, color, and structure of A-horizon.
-10. Effect of community phase composition (relative proportion of different functional groups) and spatial distribution on infiltration and runoff: Tall-statured rhizomatous grasses and mid- and short-statured bunch grasses are dominant and well distributed across the site.
-Mid- and short rhizomatous grasses are subdominant.
+6. Extent of wind scoured, blowouts and/or depositional areas: No wind-scoured or depositional areas are expected on this site.
+7. Amount of litter movement (describe size and distance expected to travel): Short (12 inches or less) movement of fine/small class of litter may be observable following intense thunderstorm activity.
+8. Soil surface (top few mm) resistance to erosion (stability values are averages - most sites will show a range of values): Stability class averages 5 or greater.
+9. Soil surface structure and SOM content (include type of structure and A-horizon color and thickness): Use soil series description for depth, color and structure of A horizon/surface layer.
+10. Effect of community phase composition (relative proportion of different functional groups) and spatial distribution on infiltration and runoff: Mid- and short-statured bunchgrasses are dominant and well distributed across the site.
+Grass-likes and forbs are subdominant.
 11. Presence and thickness of compaction layer (usually none; describe soil profile features which may be mistaken for compaction on this site): No compaction layers occur naturally on this site.
-Naturally occurring platy soil surface structure may be observable.